zentrocdot/Bash/PROGRAMMING.md

 ### Modern usage of the Shebang

 <p align="justify">In the modern computer age, it no longer makes sense to view the Shebang #! separately from the interpreter.
-Especially as the Shebang is used to executes scripts via interpreters like Python, Perl, Ruby, awk, sed etc. in the shell environment.
+Especially as the Shebang is used to executes scripts via interpreters like Python, Perl, Ruby, awk and sed etc. in the shell environment.
 The lost space character is a good example of the correctness of this statement.
 The shebang should be seen as a collective term for the first line in an executable script.
 In the shell, a script is executed by an interpreter, so the shebang is still correct.
 To be precise there should be of course nothing after the Shebang until the line break.<p>

 ## Bash builtins